peterjnz/icscybertn/SummitInfo.md

 Tickets via Eventbrite: https://icscyber.eventbrite.co.nz/.
 Based on booth registrations, the summit team will shape the layout of the exhibitor area.
 The summit team will engage with exhibitors on a first-come, first-served basis for them to select the booth they have bought.

 Exhibitor timeline closer to the Summit:
--	Monday 2nd November, 17:00 NZT exhibitor sales are scheduled to close
+-	Mon 2nd November, 17:00 NZT exhibitor sales are scheduled to close
--	Monday 11th November, 12:00 pm onwards, the DEVON room opens for early pack-in
+-	Tue 25th November, 12:00 pm onwards, the DEVON room opens for early pack-in
--	Tuesday 12th November, 7:30 am onwards, the DEVON room opens for late pack-in
+-	Wed 26th November, 7:30 am onwards, the DEVON room opens for late pack-in
     -  From 8:30, Summit begins
     -  From 17:00, closing drinks in exhibitor area – drink tickets provided with registration
     -  From 19:00, event ends – early pack-out
--	Wednesday 13th November – late pack-out
+-	Thu 27th November – late pack-out

 Please submit your questions via exhibit@icscyber.org.nz